What should you ask your doctor about malignant mesothelioma?

 - Has my cancer spread beyond where it started?

-- What is my cancer’s stage (extent), and what does that mean?
+- What is the stage (extent) of the cancer, and what does that mean?

 - Is my cancer likely to be resectable (removable by surgery)?